 Sizing of Systems

 The major difference is in the airflow calculations.
-A C-17 paint barn will have a cross sectional area of 210 ft x 70 ft (14,700 sf).
-Even if only part of this area is ventilated the air volume will be around 1.1 million CFM.
-A paint “booth” will require 200 ft x 25ft (5,000 sf) and require only 500,000 CFM of airflow.
+A C-17 paint barn has a cross-sectional area of 210 feet by 70 feet (14,700 square feet).
+Even if only part of this area is ventilated, the air volume is around 1.1 million CFM.
+An aircraft paint booth requires 200 feet by 25 feet (5,000 square feet) and only 500,000 CFM of airflow.
 This is a significant difference in the amount of utilities required.
-The horsepower required for the paint barn would be about 1850 HP.
-The horsepower required for the paint “booth” is only 860 HP.
+The horsepower required for a paint barn is about 1,850.
+The horsepower required for a paint booth is only 860.

 All of this large equipment requires much floorspace and probably a separate building to house and maintain the equipment.
-The electrical plant is also quite significant, involving a sub-station and high voltage distribution.
-The engineering of the electrical plant is quite significant of itself.
+The electrical plant is also quite significant, involving a substation and high-voltage distribution.
+The engineering of the electrical plant is quite significant.
 With a paint booth, the refrigeration load falls to about half of that figure, proportional to the airflow.

-Lights are carefully arranged to get maximum intensity in the area where paintable surfaces are located.
-In addition, the lights are only 7-8 feet above the fuselage at this point and lighting is extremely good.
-The large number of lights is also arranged to cast light onto the floor in strategic locations to allow for reflectivity to the underside of the fuselage and wings.
+Lights are carefully arranged to produce maximum intensity in the area where paintable surfaces are located.
+In addition, lights are only 7 to 8 feet above the fuselage at this point and lighting is extremely good.
+The large number of lights is also arranged to cast light onto the floor in strategic locations, allowing for reflectivity to the underside of the fuselage and wings.

-Sidewall lighting further augments the reflected lighting to give a highly visible surface at any point on the airplane.
-This helps the painter to eliminate skippers, runs and dust and dirt inclusions.
-More importantly, areas where corrosion would originate are found and repaired.
+Sidewall lighting further augments the reflected lighting to offer a highly visible surface at any point on the airplane.
+This helps the painter eliminate skippers, runs, dust and dirt inclusions.
+More importantly, areas where corrosion would originate are discovered and repaired.